xfbs/euler/readme.md

 ### ToDo

+  - [ ] problem 049, change algorithm to be more efficient
   - [ ] export `010/rust` sieve code, free it from `bit-vec`
   - [ ] properly test `lib/rust/euler/prime.rs`
   - [ ] comment and clean up all solutions